Want a little more Knox in your life? Check out our Snapchat at knoxcollege1837 and our snapcode below, our I...

 I. F. 2.
 Other Committees, Subcommittees, and Boards

-Institutional Planning Group.
+Institutional Planning and Priorities Council.

 College Honors Subcommittee.